Guilherme-Vasconcelos/safenotes/docs/USAGE.md

 If it is your first time using Safenotes, it will ask you to define a password.
-Make sure you pick a password you will remember, because recovering it is not possible without deleting your notes.
+Make sure you pick a password you will remember, because recovering it is not possible without losing access to your notes.

 You can choose anything to be your password, but it is recommended that it is at least 16 characters long.